sanchezg7/obsidian-developer-docs/en/Reference/TypeScript API/Workspace/getActiveFile.md

 Returns the file for the current view if it's a FileView.

-Otherwise, it will recent the most recently active file.
+Otherwise, it will reopen the most recently active file.

 **Signature:**